Joberman/process_sat/README.txt

   	  instrument or input format.
 Efforts are made to make them as general as possible, but specialized output functions are
 	  only guaranteed (and really should only be used) for the parser types for which they have been designed.
-Where this is the case, it is noted below.
+To this end, the associated function will be chosen by default for all filetypes, though it can always be overridden with this command.
+	- Currently, functions are assigned to filetypes as follows:
+	     HDFknmiomil2 --> OMNO2e_netCDF_avg
+	     HDFnasaomil2 --> OMNO2e_netCDF_avg
+	     HDFmopittl2  --> unweighted_filtered_MOPITT_avg_netCDF
 	- In all cases where a fieldname must be given for a parameter it is the short name (the name used to access the field through the parser) that must be given.
 The